March 12th, 2020

 These symptoms are like other respiratory diseases, including flu and the common cold.
 The incubation period during which a person has the disease but is not exhibiting symptoms can be between one day and two weeks.
 It’s possible that the virus can be passed on to others during the incubation period before the person carrying starts to exhibit symptoms.

 Please avoid volunteer activities at Second Harvest if you have travelled to the affected areas or been exposed to a case of COVID-19 within the last 14 days:

 • difficulty breathing

-After careful consideration and bearing in mind the ongoing Coronavirus (COVID-19) developments, we have decided to postpone our signature event, Toronto Taste, to next year.
-We know the impact that this situation is going to have on the hospitality industry, and we thought it best to give everyone a year to regroup, reset and get back on their feet.
+After careful consideration and bearing in mind the ongoing Coronavirus (COVID-19) developments, we have decided to postpone our signature event, Toronto Taste.
+We know the impact that this situation is going to have on the hospitality industry, and we thought it best to give everyone a year to regroup, reset.

 How to avoid getting the Novel Coronavirus: